“Creativity is contagious. Pass it on…”

 Exploding supply makes it impossibly difficult and costly to connect artists with audiences or vice-versa.

 You see, the true challenge of the digital world is Too Much Information.
 When we have too much of something, the price must fall.
-We also end up not being able to find what we want, as artists, fans, or consumers.
-These are not just problems for writers, musicians, and other artists, but for all of us as consumers of creative media.
+We also end up not being able to find what we want amid all the noise – as artists, fans, or consumers.
+These are not just problems for writers, musicians, and other artists, but for all of us as creators, curators, and consumers of digital media.

 But we can fix this.
 With technology.